pygments/pygments/doc/docs/unicode.rst

 =====================

 Since Pygments 0.6, all lexers use unicode strings internally.
-Because of that you might encounter the occasional `UnicodeDecodeError` if you pass strings with the wrong encoding.
+Because of that you might encounter the occasional :exc:`UnicodeDecodeError` if you pass strings with the wrong encoding.

 Per default all lexers have their input encoding set to `latin1`.
 If you pass a lexer a string object (not unicode), it tries to decode the data